Energy-based Surprise Minimization for Multi-Agent Value Factorization: The Value Factorization Problem

 Various MARL methods \cite{twinmix} make use of a dual architecture approach which increases the stability in value factorization.
-However, these methods are only applicable to small set of micromanagement tasks and do not generalize to scenarios consisting of a larger number of opponents and environments with different dynamics.
 Another suitable approach observed in literature is the usage of weighted bellman updates in double Q-learning \cite{weightdouble}.
 The Weighted Double Deep $Q$-Network (WDDQN) provides stability and sample efficiency for fully-observable MDPs.
 In the case of cooperative POMDPS, Weighted-QMIX (WQMIX) \cite{wqmix} yields a more sophisticated weighting scheme which aids in the retrieval of optimal policy \cite{challenges}.
 Although suitable for value factorization in challenging micromanagement tasks, the method needs to be carefully hand-engineered and, in the case of multiple weighting schemes, does not include a basis for selection.
 A more practical approach in the case of single-agent methods is the use of a family of $Q$-functions \cite{maxmin} wherein each estimator is optimized individually.
 Such a framework provides a generalized method for training agents with greedy policies and minimum approximation error.
-Although successful in single-agent settings, generalized Q-function methods do not scale well in the number of agents \cite{challenges} since each agent requires a family of $Q$-functions which needs to be updated concurrently.
-Thus, addressing overestimation bias from value factorization in cooperative multi-agent frameworks requires a scalable and sample-efficient perspective.
+Although successful in single-agent settings, generalized Q-function methods do not demonstrate evidence for scalability in the number of agents \cite{challenges}.